Nobody (Rick Ross song)

-"Nobody" is a song by American hip hop recording artist Rick Ross, taken from his sixth studio album Mastermind (2014).
-The song, produced by Diddy, features a guest appearance by rapper French Montana.
-It was written by William Roberts, Sean Combs, Karim Kharbouch, Christopher Wallace, Stevie Jordan, Ephrem Lopez and Jiv Poss.
+"Nobody" is a song by American hip hop recording artist Rick Ross, taken from his sixth studio album, Mastermind (2014), released through Maybach Music Group, Slip-n-Slide Records, and Def Jam Recordings..
+The song, produced by P. Diddy, features a guest appearance by rapper French Montana.
+It was written by Ross, Diddy, and Montana themselves, alongside The Notorious B.I.G., Stevie J, DJ Enuff and Jiv Poss.

 On February 19, 2014, it was released as the album's third promotional single.
-"Nobody" was met with generally positive reviews from music critics.
-It debuted at number 38 on the US Billboard Hot R&B/Hip-Hop Songs upon the album's release.
+Upon its release, "Nobody" was met with generally positive reviews from music critics, who praised Ross' lyrics and the Biggie Smalls sample.
+Commercially, the track debuted at number 38 on the US Billboard Hot R&B/Hip-Hop Songs and number 23 on the Hot Rap Songs chart, alongside peaking at number 8 on the Bubbling Under Hot 100 Singles Chart.

 Background and composition

 On February 19, 2014, Rick Ross released the song's audio for free online as a promotional single for his sixth studio album Mastermind.
 Along with the release of the song's audio, Ross said, "I went back and listened to the Big record in a totally different way.
 At the end of the day, regardless of how graphic it may be, it's a beautiful piece of art.
 It's a beautiful art sculpture.
 Its original creator was The Notorious B.I.G.; I just came and I put my hands on it."
 The song features rapper French Montana singing the refrain of the song, while it breaks in multiple points where Diddy is ranting on an unknown person.
 Ross spoke on Diddy's appearance saying, "That was really a Puff session.
 Going in on someone.
 That was him schooling some dudes.
 And the little homie from Revolt, you know, just politely kept that record button on.
 So, that's my little homie.
 So, when he played it for me I'm like 'Yo, let's transfer this, man.'
 And we made it right and when I went and played it for Puff, you know, I kept it 100.
 Told him 'I know what the set was.
 I'll never give up who you was talking to.'
 Because y'all know 'em."